Juicy and Delicious Blended Mushroom Burger

 This simple recipe delivers amazingly juicy and flavorful burgers, while also cutting fat and calories and adding some extra vitamins.
-It's practically health food!
+See, it's healthy!

 Ingredients